 Rebecca joined the Research and Development team in October 2019 as Director.
 She holds a Bachelor’s of Arts in Sociology from Berea College and a Master’s of Science in Library and Information Science.
 Rebecca has spent the last 18 years in public library management.
 She is an avid reader of romance novels, management advice and narrative non-fiction.
 She recently completed the Master Gardener training and actually likes mowing the lawn.
 In her continued attempt to be adventurous, she consistently forgets that she doesn’t like heights.

 Research and Innovation Project Manager

 Lori Denhart received two Bachelor of Arts degrees from Eastern Kentucky University; one in Political Science and History, the other in International Relations.
-Previously, Lori worked for 7 years in Kentucky State Government as the Governor’s Office for Local Government as the Local Government Advisor to all of Kentucky’s Cities and Special Purpose Governmental Entities.
+Previously, Lori worked for Kentucky State Government as the Governor’s Office for Local Government as the Local Government Advisor to all of Kentucky’s Cities and Special Purpose Governmental Entities.
 She joined the NASPO Research and Innovation team in January 2019 as a Project Manager.
 Lori is eager to use her background in training and development, problem solving bureaucratic issues, and assisting officials in utilizing resources to help further the NASPO mission statement.
 Lori has a passion for music, reading, and comedy.
 She also loves to craft and knit.
 Lori lives in Frankfort, Kentucky with her husband Lars and their son, Lincoln.
 She says out of all the titles she holds, being Lincoln’s mother is her favorite.

 Media Production Project Manager